Accion Review

 Negative Reviews & Complaints

-Aside from a few reviews on Yelp and elsewhere around the web, there are a very limited number of customer reviews of Accion.
+Aside from a few reviews on Yelp and elsewhere around the web, there are very limited customer reviews of Accion.
+Accion is not rated by the Better Business Bureau.
 Here are the few complaints we came across about this lender:

 - Issues Being Approved: A couple of people expressed frustration that their applications were not approved.